dimasma0305/Cyber-Security-Learning-Resources/old.reddit.com Hacking Index (COPY).md

 > **How do I start hacking?**

-Hacking is an incredibly broad topic.
-There's is no single "hacking" action.
+Hacking is an incredibly broad topic.There's is no single "hacking" action.
 You will need to describe **what** you want to learn.
 [This post will help you define hacking.](http://www.reddit.com/r/hacking/comments/2ru1oq/meta_how_to_ask_questions_about_hacking/) From there, check out resources related to the areas of hacking you are interested in.

 Past Threads: